-As of version 3.9.7, when you're in the standard filter section you will have some additional options when you select "custom" you will be able to select "Selected Dates", "Next", "Last", "More Than" and "Less That" you will then get the choice of unit of time so 1, 2, 3 etc then you will have option between Days, Weeks, Months and Years.
-Selecting these will do as they say "Leads created within the last 3 days" for example.
+When you're in the standard filter section you will have some additional options when you select "custom" you will be able to select "Selected Dates", "Next", "Last", "More Than" and "Less That" you will then get the choice of unit of time so 1, 2, 3 etc then you will have option between Days, Weeks, Months and Years.
+So for example you can select to list in a Report all Companies created in the last 3 days:

 Step 6: Scheduling

-For more information on our tips on the best ways to manage your scheduled reports, please see this article: https://opencrm.co.uk/help/?kb=1022287&article=Managing-your-scheduled-Reports
+For more information on our tips on the best ways to manage your scheduled reports, please scroll down to the bottom of this article for some tips.